martin12333/marti-onedrive/00/Emoji-List,-v13.1--selected-columns.f8.md

 96	😈	smiling face with horns
 97	👿	angry face with horns
 98	💀	skull
-99	☠	skull and crossbones
+#️⃣a 99	☠	skull and crossbones
 face-costume
 №	Sample	CLDR Short Name
 100	💩	pile of poo